 Learn to Program by Chris Pine

-This book is dedicated to those who have never programmed before and is recommended on Ruby’s website as a guide to learn programming concepts before doing a deep dive into the language.
+This book is dedicated to those who have never programmed before.
+It is recommended on Ruby’s website as a guide to learn programming concepts before doing a deep dive into the language.

-Whether you choose Ruby or Python, these tutorials will give you the knowledge you need to step forward in your coding career, whether that be continuing at a self-paced, self-taught track or going through an education program.
+Whether you choose Ruby or Python, these tutorials will give you the knowledge you need to step forward in your coding career.

-Remember that the main concept to get out of learning one of these languages is to learn how to recognize patterns, define key concepts like a variable, a loop, and a function, and overall start the process of thinking like an engineer.
+Remember that the main concept to get out of learning one of these languages is to learn how to recognize patterns.
+Learn how to define key concepts like a variable, a loop, and a function.
 This move will help you when you begin to formally learn the fundamentals of web development, mobile development, or data science.

 - Learn how to program using Python or Ruby – these languages are the most beginner friendly.

-- While learning how to program, investigate career paths in web development, discover a bit about yourself and how you work and learn, and recognize where your strengths and opportunities to improve are.
+- While learning how to program, investigate career paths in web development.
+Reflect a bit on yourself and how you work and learn.
+Recognize where your strengths and opportunities to improve are.
 This knowledge will give you more of an idea of which pathway will be right for you.

 These answers will help form your decision of where to go next.
 Here we’ll go over the three main tracks that most people follow: web development, mobile development and data science.

-There are a lot of resources out there, so let’s take a look at some of the better options so you can hit the ground running:
+There are a lot of resources out there.
+Let’s take a look at some of the better options so you can hit the ground running:

 Learn HTML and Learn CSS, Codecademy (online, free)

 The beauty of the Codecademy courses is that there is a built-in IDE to help you as you progress.
-The HTML and CSS courses offered here give a great basic understanding of these languages that will prepare you very well for any bootcamp program.
+The HTML and CSS courses offered here give a great basic understanding of these languages.

 HTML Concepts to Start Your Web Development Journey, and CSS Concepts I Wish I Had Known Years Ago, Career Karma (online, free)

 Career Karma recently submitted guest blog posts to repl.it that covers checklists of fundamentals for HTML and CSS.
 Unfamiliar with repl.it?
 It’s an awesome sandbox to practice coding skills.
-If you prefer to learn by reading and researching before you start practicing, these articles cover the essentials to get you ready for pre-course work to a web development program.
+If you prefer to learn by reading and researching before you start practicing, these articles cover the essentials.

 FreeCodeCamp HTML and HTML5 Lessons and Basic CSS Lessons, FreeCodeCamp.org (online, free)

-Freecodecamp is another site that offers HTML and CSS basic tutorials to help guide you through the basics using a lesson-based curriculum with mini-quizzes that you need to pass to move on to the next lesson.
+Freecodecamp offers HTML and CSS tutorials to help guide you through the basics.
+They use a lesson-based curriculum with mini-quizzes that you need to pass to move on to the next lesson.

 Flexbox Froggy – CSS only (online, free)